 Family voucher size (number of bedrooms for which family qualifies under HA subsidy standards);

-Date and time of application;
+Lottery number;

 Preferences, if applicable

 Order of Selection from the Waiting List:

 When a Housing Voucher assistance is available, the HA will select the family at the top of the waiting list.
 The order of admission from the waiting list MAY NOT be based on family size, or on the family unit size for which the family qualifies for under the HA subsidy standards.
 If the HA does not have sufficient funds to subsidize the family unit size of the family at the top of the waiting list, the HA MAY NOT skip the top family to admit an applicant with a smaller family unit size.
 Instead, the family at the top of the waiting list will be admitted when sufficient funds are available.